linux-system-roles/mssql/README.md

 Type: `bool`

-### `mssql_tls`
+### `mssql_tls_enable`

-Use this variable to configure MSSQL to encrypt connections using TLS certificates.
+Use the variables starting with `mssql_tls` to configure MSSQL to encrypt connections using TLS certificates.
 You must have the TLS certificate and private key on the Ansible control node.

 When you use this variable, the role copies TLS cert and private key files to MSSQL and configures MSSQL to use these files to encrypt connections.

-Default: `null`

-Type: `dict`

-#### `enable`

 Set to `true` or `false` to enable or disable TLS encryption.

-When set to `true`, the role uploads certificate and private key files to the host and configures mssql to encrypt connections using these files.
-When set to `false`, the role configures mssql to not use TLS encryption.
+When set to `true`, the role performs the following tasks:

+1. Copies TLS certificate and private key files to MSSQL to the `/etc/pki/tls/certs/` and `/etc/pki/tls/private/` directories respectively
+2. Configures MSSQL to encrypt connections using the copied TLS certificate and private key

+When set to `false`, the role configures MSSQL to not use TLS encryption.
 The role does not remove the existing certificate and private key files if this variable is set to `false`.

 Default: `null`

 Type: `bool`

-#### `cert`
+### `mssql_tls_cert`

 Path to the certificate file to copy to MSSQL.